SiFTW/MitchellLabWebsite/content/event/ICSB2022/index.md

   postcode:
   country: Germany

-summary: We have had two projects accepted for talks and two projects accepted for posters at ICSB 2022: The 21st International Conference on Systems Biology (ICSB 2022).
+summary: We have had two projects accepted for talks and two projects accepted for posters at ICSB 2022.
+The 21st International Conference on Systems Biology.
 Berlin, Germany, October 8-12, 2022
 abstract: